-Beefy Bean Soup Mix in a Jar ~ Nothing says “Mmm good” like homemade soup!
-These make a fabulous and healthy gift to give to teachers for Christmas!
+Beefy Bean Soup Mix Jar Gift ~ Nothing says “Mmm good” like homemade soup!
+These make a fabulous and healthy jar gift to give to teachers for Christmas!

 I don’t know about you, but nothing fills me more with anxiety than trying to figure out a fabulous Christmas gift for my daughters’ teachers.
 How can I possibly give them a gift that truly reflects how thankful I am for the wonderful care they give my girls that’s also affordable?
 With three daughters’ who each have two teachers (they’re in French Immersion so they have both an English teacher and a French teacher), 6 gifts can become expensive!